 Photography has been part of my life ever since I can remember.
 My grandmother loved photography, as did my mother, so posing for photographs and looking through the viewfinder of those old 35mm film cameras was a regular part of family occasions.
 When we went on family road trips I had one of those 110mm film point and shoot cameras that could fit in your back pocket.
 (Do they even make those anymore?)
 I remember snapping away at anything that looked interesting and eagerly opening up the finished prints once they were developed.
 There was something magical about not being able to see what the photo looked like until days later.
 My love for film is still alive-and-well in this age of digital.
 I even find myself in a darkroom on occasion developing and processing my own black and white film canisters.
-It's a very relaxing and meditative process I've come to realize.
-And the results of hand-developed film is so incredibly rewarding.
+It's a very relaxing yet intense process, and the results of hand-developed film is so incredibly rewarding.

 In my undergraduate years in college, I had a camera that I took with me almost everywhere I went.
 It seamed like every day there was something worth capturing.
 I've used several cameras since that first one, but I've still kept it because of all the memories it contains.
 It may not take pictures like it once did, and heaven knows how much better cameras are now, but I just can't part with that little memory saver.
-I love to look back at some of my first images and see how I've grown as an artist.
-It's amazing how each day we can learn something new!
+(It's also become one of my toddler's favorite things to play with... hearing him ask to play with the "camwee" is seriously the best.)
+Sometimes I like to look back at some of my first images and see how I've grown as an artist.
+As I near the completion of my MFA (Master of Fine Arts: Graphic Design & Photography), I've come to realize that each day we can learn something new, and it's just up to us to seek out that something.
 Every now and then I marvel at just how far I've come as an artist, and I'm so thankful for the loved ones who have helped me achieve each new goal!

 Honestly, I wouldn't be where I am today if it wasn't for the encouragement and support of my wonderful husband, Aaron.
 He's my rock and strongest advocate when it comes to my business and each new mountain I set to climb.
 I don't know where I'd be without him!
 Likewise, my son, Hudson is my light and joy in every day.
 Nothing makes me smile more than seeing him learn and grow.
-I can't believe he's already a year old!
+I can't believe he's almost two, with a little sister on the way!
 Time sure does fly when you're so in love.
 Above all else, I am so thankful for my faith in Jesus Christ and where He has taken this life of mine.
-He is such a creative Being and I'm amazing by this world He created and designed.
+God is such a creative Being and I'm amazing by this world He created and designed.
 It's a blessing to be part of it and to share my God-given gift of creativity while on this little planet.

 Life is a masterpiece.
 The world we see around us is a beautiful creation of color and form that goes beyond sight and embraces all the senses.
 Much of art utilizes value, motion, shape, perspective and emotion, creating a new work that sends out its own feeling and meaning.
 Making a work that speaks its own story and captures or evokes a particular mood is one of the main goals of my art.
 Whether it’s merely depicting a previously existing idea, such as journalistic photography, or in creating a unique scene, like in my fine art photography; each image is a moment captured in time to be forever speaking into the viewer’s life.